Ishanz0/Namaste-React/README.md

 # Namaste-React
-Here, I will upload whatever I get and practice in the course of 2 months
+Here, I will upload whatever I learn and practice in the course of 2 months